NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

  who were considered great get their statues warped into statues of magical creatures.
 The Yubians believe that one day the statues will hatch and the Yubians will be reborn.
-There recently also has been a contigent of Diacci believers.
+There recently also has been a contingent of Diacci believers.

 --------------------------------------------------------------
 # Fantasy Stuff: